Gibberlings3/transitions/transitions/readme.transitions.english.txt

 Option 1: Sarevok's equipment is equipped - this may make the final fight slightly more difficult
 Option 2: Sarevok's equipment is just in his inventory - final fight will not be affected
-Option 3: When installed, use how Endless BG1 handles Sarevok's equipement
+Option 3: When installed, use how Endless BG1 handles Sarevok's equipment

 ------------------------------------------------------------------------
 3 Add Clean Up Quests (Optional)